 This change means that on Tuesday, classes normally scheduled for Thursday will meet; and on Wednesday, classes normally scheduled for Friday will meet.

 Why is this happening?

 This change equalizes the number of class meetings held on each day of the week in each term, so that there are the same number of class meetings on Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays.
 To see why this is the case, view this calendar showing class meetings by days of the week.

 I have two classes and a recitation on Tuesdays, but no classes scheduled on Thursdays.
-What do I do on November 26?
+What do I do on the Tuesday before Thanksgiving?

-You follow a Thursday class schedule on November 26.
+You follow a Thursday class schedule on the Tuesday before Thanksgiving.
 When you wake up that morning, pretend it is a Thursday and go to the classes that you would normally attend on a Thursday.
-If you have no classes scheduled on Thursdays, then you don’t go to classes on November 26.
+If you have no classes scheduled on Thursdays, then you don’t go to classes on the Tuesday before Thanksgiving.

 Does this apply to graduate classes?

 Most graduate and professional courses at Penn follow the University’s calendar, and so are affected by this change.
 Some graduate and professional programs follow their own calendars, including the MBA and MD programs.
 If you are not sure whether your course follows the University’s calendar, contact your school or program office to confirm which calendar your course follows.

 When will we make up the classes missed due to the changes?